 There may be only one musher (person who drives the sled) per team.

-There are, on average, 16 dogs on each team.
+There are 12-16 dogs on each team.
 At least five dogs must be in harness (pulling the sled) at the finish line.

 There are about 25 checkpoints at which each participant must stop.

-The musher must take a mandatory 24 hour stop at any time during the race.
+The musher must make a mandatory 24 hour stop at some point during the race.

 The route alternates every other year, one year going north through Cripple, Ruby, and Galena, the next year going south through Iditarod, Shageluk, and Anvik.

-Winner by a [dog's] nose - Dick Mackey finishes the 1978 race one second ahead of Rick Swenson.
-The winner is decided by the nose of the first dog in the line.
+Winner by a [dog’s] nose - Dick Mackey finished the 1978 race one second ahead of Rick Swenson.
+The winner is decided by the nose of the first dog across the finish line.

 First female winner - Libby Riddles in 1985.